EliHunter173/corn-bot/README.md

 CornBot is a ~maize~ maze solving, Raspberry Pi bot and these are his brains!

-Each one of his software components is detailed below.

 ## Components

 * [x] **Maze Parser:** Creates mazes from ASCII art and outputs it as JSON, understood by the Maze